Omsathyaprakash/Jupiter-School-Analysis/README.md

 # Jupiter-School-Analysis
+## Project Overview
 Welcome to the data-driven analysis of Jupiter High School, a rural educational institution located in Julapalli Mandal, Peddapalli District, Telangana.
-This project presents a comprehensive overview of the school's academic performance, fee recovery, student retention, and demographic trends over a span of three academic years (2022–2025).
+This project presents a comprehensive overview of the school's academic performance, fee recovery, student retention, and demographic trends over a period of three academic years (2022–2025).

 ---
 ## Objectives